yashu1wwww/500-Auto-Youtube-Comments-Using-Localhost/README.md

 For example, in my case it is:

-chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"
+chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost" (2nd line in cmd)

-# then open  new terminal in that folder and enter h.py
+# then again open new terminal in that folder enter h.py or double click on h.py

-Then, open the command prompt in that folder and paste the following two lines one at a time and press enter.
-(The code below assumes that you have watched the video and have set up the correct Chrome and localhost path.)

-cd C:\Users\Hp\AppData\Local\Google\Chrome\Application

-chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\Users\Hp\Desktop\Bots\Chromedriver\Localhost"

 ## To do 500+ auto comments, you must log in with 10+ accounts